 Enough of the sales pitch.
 Let's get down to business.

 A Bird's Eye View of the

 Let's take a whirlwind tour of the production process.
 But unlike a whirlwind tour of Europe (if it's Tuesday, this must be Barcelona), we'll come back to these people and places later.
 For now, let's take a quick look at the production process from the standpoint of the key people.

-We'll start by thinking big -- big productions, that is -- because many of these things can be scaled down, combined, or eliminated in smaller productions.
+We'll start by thinking big -- big productions, that is -- because these things can be scaled down, combined, or eliminated in smaller productions.